-These giants are not the only ones making full use of their first party data.
+These giants are not the only ones making full use of their first party data which became a heated subject since Google's third party cookie deprecation announcement.
 Businesses from the retail industry have joined ranks, creating what is now known as “the retail walled garden category”.
 From Walmart to AutoZone, Amazon has inspired all of them.

 Restricted by the rules and lack of transparency of the giant walled gardens, publishers looked at the wealth of first party data they had and that they could continue to accumulate, and started to build their own independent walled gardens.